what I expected while listening to a popular Catholic speaker. His love of God

 But our Christian faith instructs us to pick up our cross and follow Jesus.

-close to Jesus and merit the rewards of Heaven one day,
+close to Jesus and merit the rewards of Heaven one day, we need to pray for

 grace and the courage to pick up our crosses to wholeheartedly follow Jesus.